-Here in our FAQ, you can find many answers to frequently asked questions about pediatric care, services we offer, and our doctors.
+Our FAQ will provide many answers to frequently asked questions about pediatric care, services offered and our doctors.

 Do you have any philosophies about taking care of kids?

 We feel strongly that patients get the best care from doctors who know them well.
-Our pediatricians see their own patients in the newborn nursery, for well child checks, and if admitted to the hospital.
-Although we expect that occasionally kids will be ill when their doctor is out of the office, we also see our own patients for sick visits whenever possible.
-This continuity of care leads to a lasting and mutually beneficial relationship.
+Therefore, our pediatricians see their own patients in the newborn nursery for well child checks and if admitted to the hospital.
+Although we expect that kids will occasionally be ill when their doctor is out of the office, we also see our own patients for sick visits whenever possible.
+This continuity of care leads to a lasting and mutually beneficial relationships.

 Do you have walk-in hours?